I was born overlooking the sea.

 With their completely different set of references,

-style and essence,
+style and essence.

-it was a totally unique culture that was new to me.
+A unique culture that was new to me.

 The Art of Music